-The Company is listed on the Singapore Exchange Securities Trading Limited - Catalist and incorporated and domiciled in Singapore.
+The Company is listed on the Catalist, the sponsor-supervised listing platform of Singapore Exchange Securities Trading Limited ("SGX-ST") and incorporated and domiciled in Singapore.
 The address of its registered office is 4 Leng Kee Road, #06-04, SIS Building, Singapore 159088.

 The principal activity of the Company is that of investment holding.
-The principal activities of its subsidiaries are disclosed in Note 16 to the financial statements.
+The principal activities of its subsidiaries are disclosed in Note 15 to the financial statements.